JetBrains/teamcity-documentation/topics/typed-parameters.md

 </tabs>

 You can also send requests to the `/app/rest/buildQueue` endpoint to create one-time parameters for a single build run only.
-The following request starts a new build and adds a [password parameter](typed-parameters.md#Password) to it.
+The following request starts a new build and adds a [password parameter](typed-parameters.md#Password).

 ```Shell
 /app/rest/buildQueue